 - You are flattering no one by making it clear that yours is a general application (think in terms of dating here – if they will go out with everyone do you want them?)

-- I absolutely know that confidence is eroded by continually be rejected, even by employers you do not like and for jobs you are over qualified or unsuitable for.
-All we hear is the NO. And of course that rejection is further complicated because we do not know why we got the rejection.
+- I absolutely know that confidence is eroded by continually being rejected, even by employers you do not like and for jobs, you are overqualified or unsuitable for.
+All we hear is the NO, and of course, that rejection is further complicated because we do not know why we got the rejection.
 Poor CV?
 Rubbish profile on LinkedIn?
-Over qualified?
+Overqualified?
 Under qualified?
-Not very good at interview (if you get that far)?And yes you can ask but there are too many people out there who are too anxious to give any meaningful feedback, for personal reasons or for fear of criticism of their process and the time it all takes.
+Not very good at interview (if you get that far)?Yes, you can ask, but there are too many people out there who are too anxious to give any meaningful feedback, for personal reasons, or for fear of criticism of their process and the time it all takes.

 As ever you know where we are